-It can be difficult to adapt to life after the loss of a loved one, and it might seem like things will never go back to being the same.
-This can be especially true around the holiday season when friends and family are supposed to come together to celebrate.
+It can be difficult to adapt to life after the loss of a loved one, and it may seem like things will never go back to the way they once were.
+This can be especially true during the holiday season, when friends and family are supposed to come together to celebrate.

-Navigating the first Thanksgiving without a loved one after they have passed can be difficult and confusing.
-Depending on circumstances, you might not even know if you're ready to celebrate, let alone how you should do so.
-At the end of the day, you know what's best for you and your family.
-And, there are coping strategies you can keep in mind in order to help you through this challenging time.
+Navigating your first Thanksgiving without a loved one after they have passed can be difficult and confusing.
+Depending on the circumstances, you might not even feel ready to celebrate, let alone know how to do so.
+If you are heading into Thanksgiving missing a loved one, we want you to know that there are coping strategies that can help you through this challenging time.

-Ways to Cope During the First Thanksgiving After Losing a Loved One
+Ways to Cope During the First Thanksgiving Missing Loved One

-There are no right or wrong ways to cope with your grief or any other emotions you're experiencing after the loss of a loved one.
+There is no right or wrong way to cope with your grief or any other emotions you may be experiencing after the loss of a loved one.
 What works for others might not work for you, and vice versa, and that's okay.
 The elements that help people cope and feel supported as they're grieving are as unique among individuals as personalities are.

-Anything that makes you feel happier, less stressed, or more like your old self is a valid coping strategy.
-It can look like starting a mindfulness journal to explore things in your life you are grateful for.
-And, it can also look like giving yourself some time to cry and sit with your emotions.
+Anything that makes you feel happier, less stressed, or more like your old self is an effective coping strategy.
+It can involve starting a mindfulness journal to explore the things in your life that you are grateful for, or it can entail giving yourself some time to cry and sit with your emotions.

-Finding coping strategies that work for you can be especially important around the holidays, and even more so if you have lost a loved one recently.
-Take some time to understand what emotions you are feeling and what needs you might have.
+Finding coping strategies that work well for you can be especially important around the holidays, and even more so if you have lost a loved one recently.
+During these difficult times, it's important to take some time to understand what emotions you are feeling and what needs you might have.
 Then, do your best to be a friend to yourself and meet yourself wherever you are in your grief.

 Decide What Kind of Gathering Is Right for You

-Do what's right for you.
-If you want to celebrate Thanksgiving, but don't have the energy to be around a large group of people, then only have your closest friends and family members over to support.
+Then, do what's right for you.
+If you want to celebrate Thanksgiving, but don't have the energy to be around a large group of people, then only have your closest friends and family members over for support.
 If you feel like having all of your loved ones together, then invite the lot, and ask them to bring a dish or help in the kitchen so that you don't feel overwhelmed.